 Tableau is all about creating a vibrant and user-friendly reports or charts using a wide variety of Data Sources.
 The list of Charts types that are available.

-And the detailed list of Charts in Tableau Desktop are shown below.
-Below specified heading are Hyperlinks so, click on it will show you the respective example.
+And the detailed list of Charts in Tableau Desktop is shown below.
+The below-specified headings are Hyperlinks so, clicking on them will show you the particular example.

-- Text Label: Use this Text label chart to create Pivot data (also called as Cross tabs)
+- Text Label: Use this Text label to create Pivot data (also called Crosstabs)

-- Heat Map: This is used to display the data along with colors.
+- Heat Map: Display the records along with colors.

-- Highlight Table: This type of report will help you to compare the categorical data using colors.
+- Highlight Table: This type of Tableau chart will help you to compare the categorical data using colors.

-- Symbol Maps: Visualize the geographical data using bubbles.
+- Symbol Maps: Visualize the geographical information using bubbles.

-- Pie Chart : It is very useful to display the High level data.
-For example, Sales by Country, Region etc.
+- Pie: It is handy to display the High-level datasets.
+For example, Sales by Country, Region, etc.

-- Horizontal Bars: This chart is very useful for comparisons.
-For example, you can use this chart compare the Sales in this year vs previous years etc.
+- Horizontal Bars: This Tableau chart is handy for comparisons.
+For example, use this one to compare the Sales this year vs. previous years.

-- Side-By-Side Bars: Also called as Grouped Bar Chart.
-Use this to visually compare data in side by side.
+- Side-By-Side Bars: Also called a Grouped Bar graph.
+Use this to compare records side by side visually.

-- Treemap: This is used to display the data in Rectangle Boxes.
+- Treemap: This map displays the records in Rectangle Boxes.

-- Circle Views: It displays the numeric data in circles.
+- Circle Views: It displays the numeric values in circles.

-- Side-By-Side Circle Views: Display Circles for multiple measures
+- Side-By-Side Circle Views: This Tableau chart display Circles for multiple measures

-- Line Chart: Use this Line chart to display Trends.
-For example, temp at continuous time period, Sales Trend etc.
+- Line: Use this to display Trends.
+For example, temp at a continuous period, Sales Trend, etc.